elhub/gh-dxp/README.md

 <details>
    <summary><strong>Install from source</strong></summary>

-If you want to install this extension **from source**, such as for development, follow these steps:
+If you want to install this extension **from source**, such as for development, follow these two steps:

 1. Clone the repo